Diego-Equis-Nunes/cse15l-lab-reports/lab1.md

 ## Part 3 - Download Visual Studio Code

-If you don't already have it installed as I did, you'll need to install visual studio on your device using the following link [https://code.visualstudio.com/].
+If you don't already have it installed as I did, you'll need to install visual studio on your device using the following link [Install Visual Studio Code](https://code.visualstudio.com/).
 If you are unable to install for any reason, you can also log into visual studio code on the lab computers.

 ## Part 4 - Connecto to the remote server